lincc-frameworks/python-project-template/docs/source/new_project.rst

      - This will either be a gihub organization, or your github username, if you're working outside of an organization.
 This is used to construct URLs to your project, like ``https://github.com/{{project_organization}}/{{project_name}}``
-   * - *Your first and last name?*
+   * - *What is the name of the code author?*
-     - The name of code's author.
+     - The name of the code's author, or the organization that is responsible for the code.
        This will be used in the project and documentation metadata.
        This name will also be included as part of the copyright license.
    * - *Your preferred email address?*
      - The contact email for the code's author.
 This will be used in the project and documentation metadata.
    * - *What license would you like to use?*
      - The license type you want to use for this project.
 Options are MIT and BSD.
 For more information on these options see `Github's license page <https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository>`_.
+   * - *What versions of python are you targeting?*
+     - Select all versions of python that you are targeting for execution.
+We will add automated testing for all of these versions.
-   * - *What tooling would you like to use to enforce code style?*
+   * - *What tooling set would you like to use to enforce code style?*
-     - A linter is a tool to automatically format for consistency (see :doc:`Linting <../practices/linting>`).
+     - See :doc:`/practices/linting`.
-       We provide options for `black <https://black.readthedocs.io/en/stable/>`_,
+       We provide several compatible options for linters and autoformatters.
-       `pylint <https://pypi.org/project/pylint/>`_, `ruff <https://docs.astral.sh/ruff/>`_ or no linter.
-       Choosing a linter will include it as a project dependency and include it in the :doc:`pre-commit <../practices/precommit>` hooks.
+       Choosing a formatter or linter will include it as a project dependency and include it in the :doc:`pre-commit <../practices/precommit>` hooks.
-       Defaults to ``pylint`` during simple installation.
-   * - *Do you want to use isort to maintain a specific ordering for module imports?*
-     - `isort <https://pycqa.github.io/isort/>`_ is a tool for ordering imports in a standard order.
-       Enabling the option will include ``isort`` as part of github's :doc:`pre-commit <../practices/precommit>`.
-       Defaults to ``True`` during simple installation.
+       Defaults to ``ruff`` during simple installation.
+   * - *How would you like to receive workflow failure notifications?*
+     - See :doc:`/practices/ci_testing`.
+       Some github workflows are not loud about their failures, so we have some configuration for sending alerts to you or your team.
    * - *Would you like to include mypy to perform static type checking for type hints?*
      - `mypy <https://www.mypy-lang.org>`_ performs static type checking on python code that uses `type hints <https://docs.python.org/3/library/typing.html>`_.
 This type checking makes sure that the